-Brilliant burgundy pink, wide open, extremely fragrant flowers.
+Brilliant burgundy pink, wide open, amazingly fragrant flowers.

 Growing Conditions: I’ve only grown this in full sun, sandy soil with little irrigation.

 Flowers: Persephone stands up tall and strong reaching about 3.5 feet.
 Flowers heavily with multiple flowers per stalk late June into July.
-Flowers are a solid, rich pink/burgundy and have an incredible rich, perfume.
+Solid colored rich-burgundy flowers have an incredible rich, perfume.